 Pursuant to the Forward Purchase Agreements, if the Company determines to raise capital by the private placement of equity securities in connection with the closing of its initial business combination (subject to certain limited exceptions), the members of NGC (institutional investors that also are members of the Company's Sponsor,) and the parties to the additional Forward Purchase Agreements have the first right to purchase an aggregate amount of up to 7,500,000 "forward purchase units" of the Company (under all Forward Purchase Agreements, taken together) for \$10.00 per forward purchase unit, or an aggregate total of \$75,000,000.
 Each forward purchase unit would consist of one share of the Company's common stock and one-sixth of one warrant, with each whole warrant exercisable to purchase one share of the Company's common stock at \$11.50 per share.
 The common stock and warrants included in the forward purchase units would have the same terms as the Company's publicly traded common stock and warrants but would not be freely tradable until registered.
-As with the Original Agreement, any commitment by any potential purchaser, following the Company's notification to such purchaser of its intention to enter into an initial business combination agreement, which a prospective purchaser was grant or withhold in its sole discretion.
+As with the Original Agreement, any commitment by any potential purchaser under any of the Forward Purchase Agreements is subject to and conditioned upon written confirmation from the prospective purchaser, following the Company's notification to such purchaser of its intention to enter into an initial business combination agreement, which a prospective purchaser was grant or withhold in its sole discretion.